thomasmeadows/angular-ui-chat/README.md

     $scope.uiChatOptions = {
       //'left' or 'right'; defaults to right
       usersListSide: 'right',
+      //if set to twa, the chat will filter for twemoji awesome
+      emoji: 'twa',
       users: [arrayOfUsersInChat],
       user: {userObject}
       defaultUserImage: 'default for no user image'